GAN2GAN: Generative Noise Learning for Blind Denoising with Single Noisy Images: Concluding Remark

-We proposed a novel GAN2GAN method, which can tackle the challenging blind image denoising problem solely with single noisy images.
-Our method showed impressive denoising performance that even sometimes outperformed the methods that have more information, such as clean target images.
-Our future work includes applying GAN2GAN to the real-world blind denoising and extend our method to source dependent noise distributions.
+Motivated by a novel observation on Noisy N2N, we proposed a novel GAN2GAN method, which can tackle the challenging blind image denoising problem solely with single noisy images.
+Our method showed impressive denoising performance that even sometimes outperform the methods with more information as well as VST+BM3D for real noise denoising.
+As a future work, we plan to extend our framework to more explicitly handle the source-dependent real-world noise.